CityofSantaMonica/WellbeingData/README.md

 # Wellbeing Data

-Wellbeing data files from the U.S. Census FactFinder site and survey responses from Santa Monica residents.
+The Wellbeing Index combines data we have, determines what new types of data we need to gather, and integrates in new ways all of the available information.
+It brings together a variety of data from City measures, an extensive resident survey and social media in six distinct yet connected categories of what research shows drive wellbeing.

-## Folder Descriptions
+## Demographic
-**Demographic**

-Data pulled from the U.S. Census FactFinder site and curated for the Wellbeing Project
+Data pulled from the [U.S. Census FactFinder](https://factfinder.census.gov) and curated for the Wellbeing Project.

-**SurveyResponses**
+## Findings

+Distillation of research into the demographic, survey, social media, and City administrative data sources.

+## SurveyResponses

-Santa Monica's Wellbeing project has drawn from many forms of data, including survey to see what Santa Monica residents say about themselves on various aspects of life.
+Responses to our survey to see what Santa Monica residents say about themselves on various aspects of life.